VaporeonMega-git/Balatro-YuGiOh-Cards/README.md

 # Adds Yu-Gi-Oh cards as jokers and consumables

 ### Exodia arms and legs
-**Common**
+**Uncommon**

 +1 mult each

 ### Exodia head
 **Rare**

-Does nothing unless you have all pieces, then X10^99 mult.
+Does nothing unless you have all pieces, then X10^99 mult

 ### Time wizard
 **Rare**

-50/50 chance to give X10 mult or destroy a random joker.
+50/50 chance to give X10 mult or destroy a random joker

 ### Dark Magician
 **Uncommon**